-Previously you could only contribute to a pension if you were working.
-Stakeholder pensions, however, can be contributed to by anyone, so if you’re not working, someone else can pay in up to £2,880 a year for you – and the Government will bump that up to £3,600.
+Previously, you could only contribute to a pension if you were working.
+Stakeholder pensions are for anyone.
+So, if you’re not working, someone else can pay in up to £2,880 a year for you – and the Government will bump that up to £3,600.

-Unlike with a State Pension, which you can only start to claim once you have reached retirement age, a Stakeholder pension allows you access to your funds as soon as you are 55.
+Unlike a State Pension, which you can only start to claim once you have reached the age of 66, a stakeholder pension allows you access to your funds as soon as you are 55.

 They are available from most banks, building societies, insurance companies, investment companies and financial advisers.
-Any UK resident under the age of 75 can have one (including babies as you can see in our article on stakeholder pensions for babies).
+Any UK resident under the age of 75 can have one.
 Each plan has to meet the minimum standards laid down by the Government, which is good as it means you won’t get ripped off.
 These standards include:

 - Limited charges – You will only face one charge – the Annual Management Charge or AMC.
 This is the cost of having someone manage your account, and by law you cannot be charged more than 1.5% of the total in your pension fund.
 After ten years this drops to 1%.

-- Low minimum contributions – You can put in as little as £20 a go.
+- Low minimum contributions – You can put in as little as £20 whenever you can afford it.